 - 1 tablespoon honey or maple syrup

-- To serve: chopped coriander thinly sliced green chillis, crumbled/cubed feta, sesame seeds.
+- To serve: chopped cilantro, thinly sliced green chillis, crumbled/cubed feta, sesame seeds.

-Preheat the oven to 400 F/ 200 C/ gas mark 6.
-Peel the beetroot and cut into wedges (6 per beet), place in a single layer in a large oven dish, season, sprinkle with the ground ginger, drizzle with a bit of oil (approx. 2 tablespoons) and bake for 25 minutes, stirring halfway through.
+- Preheat the oven to 400 F/ 200 C/ gas mark 6.
+Peel the beetroot and cut into wedges (6 per beet), place in a single layer in a large oven dish, season, sprinkle with the ground ginger, drizzle with a bit of oil (approx. 2 tablespoons) and bake for 25 minutes, turning over halfway through.

-Scatter the chickpeas over the beetroot, season to taste (optional), add toppings of your choice (see my serving suggestions above), drizzle the dressing over the whole thing and serve immediately.
+- Scatter the chickpeas over the beetroot, season to taste (optional), add toppings of your choice (see my serving suggestions above), drizzle the dressing over the whole thing and serve.